dothezz/freefilesync-source/Readme.txt

 	- Status information and error reporting
 	- Sort file-lists by name, size or date.
 	- Display statistical data: total filesizes, amount of bytes that will be transfered with the current settings.
-12. Support for filesizes larger than 4 GB.
+13. Support for filesizes larger than 4 GB.
-13. Option to move files to Recycle Bin instead of deleting/overwriting them.
+14. Option to move files to Recycle Bin instead of deleting/overwriting them.
-14. Automatically ignore directories "\RECYCLER" and "\System Volume Information" when comparing and sync'ing.
+15. Automatically ignore directories "\RECYCLER" and "\System Volume Information" when comparing and sync'ing.
 (Windows only)
-15. Localized versions for many languages are available.
+16. Localized versions for many languages are available.
-16. Delete before copy: Avoid disc space shortages with large sync-operations.
+17. Delete before copy: Avoid disc space shortages with large sync-operations.
-17. Based on wxWidgets framework => Portable to many operating systems.
+18. Based on wxWidgets framework => Portable to many operating systems.
-18. Filter functionality to include/exclude files from synchronization (without re-compare!).
+19. Filter functionality to include/exclude files from synchronization (without re-compare!).
-19. Include/exclude specific files from synchronization manually.
+20. Include/exclude specific files from synchronization manually.
-20. Create sync jobs via GUI to synchronize automatically (can be scheduled or executed directly).
+21. Create sync jobs via GUI to synchronize automatically (can be scheduled or executed directly).
-21. Handle daylight saving time changes on FAT/FAT32 volumes correctly
+22. Handle daylight saving time changes on FAT/FAT32 volumes correctly.
-22. Portable version (.zip) available
+23. Portable version (.zip) available.
-23. No Windows registry entries for portable version
+24. No Windows registry entries for portable version.
-24. Support for \\?\ path prefix for unrestricted path length (windows only)
+25. Support for \\?\ path prefix for unrestricted path length. (windows only)
+26. Check for updates from within FreeFileSync.

 Advanced topics